 For instance, calming melodies can alleviate anxiety, while upbeat tunes can energize and create positive expectations.

-Additionally, cultural relevance and alignment with the company’s identity ensure that the music on hold resonates with the audience, fostering a connection even during brief interruptions.
+Additionally, cultural relevance and alignment with the company’s identity ensure that the on hold telephone music resonates with the audience, fostering a connection even during brief interruptions.

-Music on hold began in the early 1960s.
+On hold telephone music began in the early 1960s.

 The invention is credited to Alfred Levy, an inventor who accidentally discovered the concept in 1962.